Green Star Polyp Care – A Complete Guide

 It is very common to come across ‘neon’ varieties of green star polyps where the tentacles are fluorescent green.
 Other variations might have a more defined white center or more tints of yellow, though the general purple and green coloration stays the same.

 Some variations of green star polyp might also be long-tentacled.
-It is believed that long green star polyps are hardier and grow faster than shorter ones, which can sometimes be confused with galaxea corals (Galaxea fascicularis).
+It is believed that long green star polyps are hardier and grow faster than shorter ones, which will be confused with galaxea corals (Galaxea fascicularis).

 Within the aquarium, there is also said to be a branching variety of green star polyp.
 This variety is different from the regular encrusting type and is much more rare and desirable.
-The problem is that it can be very difficult to tell apart from others as there is little difference between small frags and usually no difference at all between namings.
+The problem is that it is very difficult to tell apart from others as there is little difference between small frags and no difference at all between namings.

 Branching green star polyps grow outwards, away from the rock; this means that they don’t necessarily need to grow on top of rock to spread and can create archways and limbs that extend across the reef tank.